Nioh 3 Era Guide

 - • Imperial palace and shrine environments

-- • Ancient yokai from Japanese folklore
+- • Ancient yokai from classical folklore

-- • More magic-resistant enemies
+- • More magic-resistant enemies than Sengoku

 Enemy Types